echogarden-project/echogarden/docs/Development.md

 ## Report any issue or bug you encounter

-First, check out the [task list](Tasklist.md) to see if the problem is already known to me.
+First, check the issue tracker, as well as the [task list](Tasklist.md) to see if the problem is already known to me.
 The task list allows me to efficiently document and organize a large quantity of small issues, enhancements or ideas that would otherwise flood an issue tracker with lots of unimportant entries, be ignored, or forgotten entirely.

 If you find the issue you're encountering in the task list, you can still open an issue to discuss it.
 This allows me to know that someone cares about a particular issue, and I may give it higher priority.